wutianze/pynq_car/Pynq-Z2_AD_Car/virtual-guide/custom_simulator.md

 4. You should enable the hidden buttons in `Canvas/Panel` Menu like ManualTraingData
 5. The tcp control can be changed in `Script/tcp/TcpCarHandler.cs`, and you need to change the `predict_server.py` to communicate with the car correctly.
 6. I recommend to use PID function to generate training data, you can define your own PID control in `PIDController.cs`.
+7. You can read road info and build it by setting the `Do Build Road & Do Load Script Path` and indicating the `Path To Load`.
+8. Set the MainCamera's `ifFollow` to

 # Car.cs
 - `RequestThrottle() & RequestSteering()` are two main functions which are used to control the car.